ScottEgan/AoC-2019/README.md

 In the end I just wasn't being rigorous enough with my tracking of leftover materials

 ## Day 15
+This one was fun for me.
+I spent some extra time trying to plot everything and have it animate as the robot moved through the maze.
+I first started with a random robot who just chose a random direction every step.
+This worked as I eventually mapped the whole maze but it took 750,000 steps!
+Next I decided to use the age old technique of following a wall.
+This was way more efficient and the whole maze was mapped in around 3000 steps.
+Once I knew I could map the maze I implemented a counting algorithm to count the number of steps the robot currently was from the start.
+Finally using these counts I traced the robots path backwards from the O2 system following the decreasing step count.
 ## Day 16
 ## Day 17
 ## Day 18